When you’re just getting started with an online business, one of the first things that you’re going to have to do is register a domain name.

 You can do this by using the services offered by a domain name provider company, also known as a domain name registrar.
 The catch is that not all domain name providers are created equally, and there are a few things you need to consider when choosing the best domain name providers for your future online business needs.

-Before we get started looking at some of the best domain name registrars online, it’s important that you first understand exactly what a domain name provider is.
+Before we get started looking at some of the best domain name registrars online, it’s crucial that you first understand exactly what a domain name provider is.

 By understanding the business behind domain name registration, you can be better informed to make the best decision possible when choosing a company to register your online business name with.